eboda/hackbar/README.md

 * Auto-XSS (Scrapes possible parameters and tests them for XSS (either using a Custom payload or a Polygot))
 * SQL Injection Assistance

+### To-Do
+* Cleaner UI, including sub-menu's inside dropdown lists
+* Useful Resources/links, this would include things like links to common/popular blog posts that are helpful when pentesting against a target, e.g. WAF Bypass cheatsheets, Recon tips, reverse shell cheatsheets, etc. (unsure atm)
+* Useful strings  (Like the original, buffer overflow generation, PI, Fibonnaci as well as some new strings like payload E.g. php backdoor one liners)
+* More payloads for more advanced testing for things such as SSTI, XXE, RCE, etc. (If you have any suggestions please let me know)

 ## Changelog
 ### 1.0 - First Update since the fork and initial release
 * Added Hex and Binary Encoding/Decoding